joungmin-choi/FastST/README.md

 Clone the repository or download source code files, and install the required packages if needed.

 ## Data Simulation
-* Run the below command to read the source codes :
+* Run the below command to generate sink data by using mixed-proportion model, for simulation purpose :
 ```
 source("funST.R")
 gendata = function(N, K, C, nmajor = 2, pmajor = 0.9, lb.amajor = 0.1)
 ```
-* `gendata` : Generate sink data by using mixed-proportion model, for simulation purpose
 * **Input**
   * `N`: scalar, number of taxa groups in source/sink
   * `K`: scalar, number of KNOWN sources